rajeshsudharsan/AgenticAI/README.md

 If the question is generic

-  a.
-LLM will generate teh result and end the process.
+  1)  LLM will generate the result and end the process.

 else
-  a.
-LLM will determine the tools required and pass the arguments required for the tool.
+  1) LLM will determine the tools required and pass the arguments required for the tool.
-  b. call will be transferred to Tool.
+  2) call will be transferred to Tool.
-  c.
-Tool will do the required processing and pass the response to the LLM
+  3) Tool will do the required processing and pass the response to the LLM
-  d.
-LLM will check if all the necessary info is available and generate teh result end the process.
+  4) LLM will check if all the necessary info is available and generate the result end the process.
+  5) if necessary info is not available LLM will either generate the response on its own or again try to call the tools repaeatedly